 Take your medicines as directed.
 They can help control pain from the surgery.
-Avoid strenuous activity, heavy lifting, and driving until your surgeon says it is OK.
+Don't do any strenuous activity, heavy lifting, or driving until your surgeon says it is OK.
 As directed, slowly go back to your normal activities in 7 to 10 days.

 Call your healthcare provider if you have any of the following: